cheind/py-control/Readme.md

     self.particle.update(dt)
 ```

 you will notice that only a PID controller that includes an integral term can follow the trajectory smoothly.
+The PD controller stabilizes at a line below the target trajectory.

 ![particle_trajectory](etc/particle_trajectory1.png)